-The Comparative Guide to American Suburbs has been designed for the average user.
+The Comparative Guide to American Suburbs provides detailed statistical information on 3,159 suburban communities (28 more than the last edition) with populations of 10,000 or more, surrounding the 80 largest metropolitan areas in the United States.
+This guide has been designed for individuals who are in need of easy to use statistics for relocation or small business owners looking to expand.
 The combination of usability, currency of data, breadth of scope, and ranking tables make this an exceptional guide to aid in relocation.

 The Comparative Guide to American Suburbs is arranged alphabetically, first by metro area—from Akron, OH to Worcester, MA—then by individual suburb within each metro area.
-This two-volume statistical reference source begins with a helpful Introduction and User Guide to give readers a comprehensive explanation of the layout and sources used in this edition.
-Next come the metro area chapters, each of which begin with a State Map that outlines the suburbs, boundaries, and counties, as well as a Metropolitan Map that shows the location of each suburb in relation to its metropolitan center.
-Following this is a Metro Area Profile that includes nine major areas of concentration: Geography, Climate, Demographics, Religion, Income, Education, Housing, Health Insurance Coverage, and Air Quality.
-24 subcategories are also included.
+This two-volume statistical reference source begins with a helpful Introduction and User Guide to give readers a comprehensive explanation of the layout and source used in this edition.
+Next come the metro area chapters, each of which begins with a State Map that outlines the suburbs, boundaries, and counties, as well as a Metropolitan Map that shows the location of each suburb in relation to its metropolitan center.
+Following this is a Metro Area Profile that includes major areas of concentration: Geography, Climate, Demographics, Religion, Income, Education, Housing, Health Insurance Coverage, and Air Quality.
+29 subcategories are also included.

 Within these Metro Area Profiles are individual Suburb Profiles for the metropolitan area covered.
 Each Suburb Profile includes 12 areas of concentration: Geography, History, Demographics, Economic Indicators, Employment by Occupation, Income, Taxes, Educational Attainment, Housing, Health Insurance Coverage, Transportation, and Safety.
 These areas are broken down into 45 subcategories.

-The Comparative Guide to American Suburbs, 2017-2018 pulls together all available, current statistics, demographic and contact information to create consolidated, comprehensive profiles of suburban communities, as well as comparative statistics and rankings available nowhere else.
+The Comparative Guide to American Suburbs, 2019-2020 pulls together all available, current statistics, demographic and contact information to create consolidated, comprehensive profiles of suburban communities, as well as comparative statistics and rankings available nowhere else.
 This edition is a must-have addition to any reference collection.